 On this page

-The new legislation will replace some of the child safe environments obligations for organisations that provide services to children and young people in South Australia.
+The new legislation made some changes to the child safe environments obligations for organisations that provide services to children and young people in South Australia.

 Where an organisation is currently meeting their obligations they are not required to do anything additional at this stage.

 There is no change to the types of non-government organisations that must provide child safe environments.
-Organisations will continue to be required to have in place policies and procedures that create child safe environments and lodge a statement with the department setting out these policies (a compliance statement).
+Organisations will continue to be required to have in place policies and procedures that create child safe environments and lodge a Child safe environments compliance statement with the Department for Education.

 The current relevant history assessment (screening) obligations to work with children and young people are not changing at this time.